 - What are the complications of Chagas disease?

 - What research is being done for Chagas disease?

-The symptoms of Chagas disease can be quite variable and range from no symptoms at all to severe and distressing symptoms.
-The first symptoms, when present in the acute phase, may include some of the following:
+The symptoms and signs of Chagas disease can be quite variable and range from no symptoms at all to severe and distressing symptoms.
+The first symptoms and signs, when present in the acute phase, may include some of the following:

 - Swelling and/or redness at the skin infection site (termed chagoma)

 - Liver and/or spleen enlargement

 - Romaña sign (unilateral painless edema [swelling] of tissues around the eye)

 - EKG changes suggestive of myocarditis and/or arrhythmias may occur